 When most people think of dental care, the first thing that comes to mind is a trip to the dentist’s office for a cleaning.
 However, advances in computed tomography (CT) technology are changing the way dentists work, and making it possible for them to provide more comprehensive care without having to leave their offices.
-In this blog post, we’ll take a closer look at how CT technology is transforming dentistry and explore some of its benefits.
-Stay tuned!
+In this article, we’ll take a closer look at how CT technology is transforming dentistry and explore some of its benefits.

 Computed tomography, CT, is an x-ray imaging procedure that is completely computerized.
-It works by using narrow x-ray beams rotating around the body, producing cross-sectional images.
-These sliced images are then digitally stacked together, forming a 3D image, giving the physician more detailed information than traditional x-rays can.
+It works by using narrow x-ray beams rotating around the body to produce a series of cross-sectional images.
+These sliced images are then digitally stacked together, forming a 3D image that provides your oral surgeon with more detailed information than traditional x-rays can.

-CT scans can identify diseases or injuries spanning different areas of the body.
-The images that come from CT scans are able to show the skeleton, organs and tissues, enhancing the physician’s ability to identify any abnormalities.
+CT scans can identify diseases or injuries spanning different areas of the sinuses, teeth, gums, and jaw.
+The images that come from CT scans portray both hard and soft tissues, enhancing the physician’s ability to identify any abnormalities.
 This is an advantage because an exact location can be pinpointed.

 - Impacted teeth